The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Introduction

 The time-cost analysis classifies the machine as ``efficient'' in Accattoli's taxonomy of abstract machines~\cite{Accattoli16}.
 We follow Accattoli et al.'s general methodology for quantitative analysis of abstract machines~\cite{AccattoliBM14,Accattoli16}, however the method cannot be used ``off the shelf''.
 Our machine is a more refined transition system with more transition steps, and therefore does not satisfy one of their assumptions~\cite[Sec.~3]{Accattoli16}, which requires one-to-one correspondence of transition steps.
 We overcome this technical difficulty by building a weak simulation of the sub-machine semantics, which is also used in the proof of soundness and completeness.
 The sub-machine semantics resembles Danvy and Zerny's storeless abstract machine~\cite{DanvyZ13}, to which the general recipe of cost analysis does apply.

 Finally, an on-line visualiser\footnote{ Link to the on-line visualiser: \url{https://koko-m.github.io/GoI-Visualiser/}} is implemented, in which our machine can be executed on arbitrary closed (untyped) lambda-terms.
-The visualiser also supports some existing abstract machines based on the token-passing GoI, which will be discussed later, to illustrate various resource usage of abstract machines.
+The visualiser also supports an existing abstract machine based on the token-passing GoI, which will be discussed later, to illustrate various resource usage of abstract machines.

+The rest of the paper is organised as follows.
+We present the sub-machine semantics in Sec.~\ref{sec:TermCalculus}, and introduce the DGoIM with the rewrites-first strategy in Sec.~\ref{sec:Trans}.
+In Sec.~\ref{sec:impl-eval-strat}, we show how the DGoIM implements the three evaluation strategies via translation of terms into graphs, and establish a weak simulation of the sub-machine semantics by the DGoIM.
+The simulation result is used to prove soundness and completeness of the DGoIM, and to analyse its time cost, in Sec.~\ref{sec:time-cost-analysis}.
+We compare our graph-rewriting approach to improve time efficiency of token-passing GoI, with another approach from the literature, namely ``jumping'' approach, in Sec.~\ref{sec:rewr-vs.-jump}.
+We discuss related conventional abstract machines in Sec.~\ref{sec:relat-work-concl}.